alrichardbollans/mining_trait_data/name_matching_cleaning/readme.md

 match submissions to genera where the submitted name contains a space.
 Note that this is conservative and will cause some good matches to not be matched, in particular hybrid genera or genera given with authors.

-Submitted names which are unresolved during any of the previous steps must be manually resolved.
-Manual resolutions are included by editing the given `manual_match.csv` file and names which need manual matching are saved in a temp_output file.

 Finally, the resolutions are recompiled and an updated dataframe is returned.
 Submitted names which haven't been matched at any point are output to a csv file for you to check.
-When `keep_unmatched` is set to `True`, these unmatched submissions are included in the output dataframe without out any accepted information.
+Note that unmatched submissions are included in the output dataframe without out any accepted information.

 ## Notes on KNMS